Giovamni/gOS/README.md

 # gOS
-gOS (pronounced "g-o-s") is a "learning as go" type of OS development project.
+gOS (pronounced "go-s") is a "learning as go" type of OS development project.

 ## To-do List:
 - [x] Learn Markdown